Community support saves footpath garden in Joondalup

 The incident demonstrates a number of points:

-- local government can respond positively to community pressure on urban food production and the social beneficial use of public land
+- local government can respond positively to community pressure on urban food production and the socially beneficial use of public land

 - communities are capable of lobbying for those things they value